maadunson128/yt-end-to-end-data-engineering-project/README.md

-# YouTube Data Analysis - End to End Data Engineering Project
+# YouTube Data Analytics Pipeline using AWS

 This is an End to End Data Engineering Project that helps imaginary client who is going to put Ad-Campaign online for thier product/services.
 My job is help them where to place their ads in the social media platforms to get better reach for thier products/services.
 I used YouTube dataset from Kaggle for my final analysis to create the dashboard.